Meet Our Current Teachers

 Grace Perkins developed the chair yoga class at the request of the Chestnut Hill Senior Center in 1985.
 She has created a unique program that integrates posture, metaphors, poetry, seasonal energetic awareness and stories to enhance the basic Integral Yoga approach she teaches.

-Clayton Prince studied directly under the UFC champion, Royce Gracie.
-Clayton’s now teaching Jiu Jitsu in the Mt.
-Airy area on Sprague street.
-He is also the owner and operator of The Philadelphia Musical History Tours.
+Clayton Prince is the owner and operator of The Philadelphia Musical History Tours.
 For more information, see www.themusicalhistorytours.com.

 Gwen Ragsdale is the Executive Director of the Lest We Forget Museum of Slavery.
 She is a storyteller, novelist and filmmaker.
 Her novel, Peculiar Relationships, explores the evolving relationships between black and white women from slavery to current day.
 Her films are award-winning.
 Lest We Forget won Best Documentary Award from HBO/Martha’s Vineyard Film Festival, and My Slave Sister, Myself won both the Toronto and New York Best Documentary Awards.